KarthikPrabhu23/CKA-2025/README.md

 k get deploy --show-labels #Use the labels while creating the service
 ```

-Copy a Nodeport svc file from doc.
+Copy a Nodeport service file from doc.
 Replace the labels with the above labels.

 ```yaml
 apiVersion: v1